Bored of the Alps? After somewhere a little more off-piste for your next skiing holiday? Then this Georgian winter adventure may be just the ticket.

-The cars are insured as per local law.
+If you elect to drive yourself then yes, the cars are insured as per local law.
 Your own personal travel insurance should cover you for driving a car in Georgia.

 Do you perform proper risk management on your expeditions?

-Yes.
-We are members of TRIP – the Travel Risk and Incident Prevention Group – and perform detailed country risk assessments prior to departure, in line with the ISO 31000 international standard for risk assessment.
+Yes, we perform detailed country risk assessments prior to departure, in line with the ISO 31000 international standard for risk assessment.
 We also maintain close contact with the relevant Foreign and Commonwealth Office advice for countries we plan to visit, in addition to making use of the Australian Smart Traveller assessment tool, and the US State Department’s OSAC service.
 Beyond this, we have a full set of risk management and disaster contingency plans for each expedition and are expedition first aid trained by Crux Medical.
 For final back up we also use the services of Remote Medical Support that allows us to have a UK expedition doctor on the end of a telephone line wherever we may be.
 We really don’t mess around when it comes to safety.

 Is this really for me?

-If however, you want a proper, unique and delightful experience that you’ll remember forever, then you are in luck!
+If however, you want a unique and delightful experience that you’ll remember forever, then you are in luck!